Long-run survival in limited stock market participation models with power utilities: Proofs

 To see that $h_{\xi_0} \ge \gamma$, the limit in \eqref{nonzerolimitintegral} and $h_{\xi_0} \le 1$ produce the following bound for \eqref{a0a1}

 The comparison principle gives $h_{\xi_0} \ge f\ge\gamma$ where $f$ is from Theorem \ref{thm:f} with $a_3:=-1$.

 {\bf Step 7/7:} Because $h_{\xi_0} \le 1$, the difference quotient satisfies

-To prove that $\lim_{y\uparrow 1}g(y)$ exists and is identical to $\lim_{y\uparrow 1}h'_{\xi_0}(y)$, we need a representation of $g'$ and $g''$.
+To prove that $\lim_{y\uparrow 1}k(y)$ exists and is identical to $\lim_{y\uparrow 1}h'_{\xi_0}(y)$, we need a representation of $k'$ and $k''$.
 The formula in \eqref{nonzerolimitintegral} allows us to rewrite $F_{\xi_0}$ in \eqref{F_xi} as

-Inserting this expression into \eqref{hODE_new1} and using $g'(y) = \frac{g(y) - h'_{\xi_0}(y)}{1-y}$ give
+Inserting this expression into \eqref{hODE_new1} and using $k'(y) = \frac{k(y) - h'_{\xi_0}(y)}{1-y}$ give

-We split the argument into two cases: First, we argue by contradiction to rule out that $g(y)$ increases to infinity as $y\uparrow 1$.
-The Mean-Value Theorem and the assumed monotonicity of $g(y)\ge0$ for $y$ near $1$ give
+We split the argument into two cases: First, we argue by contradiction to rule out that $k(y)$ increases to infinity as $y\uparrow 1$. {The bound $e^x\ge 1+x$ for $x\in\R$}, the Mean-Value Theorem, and the assumed monotonicity of $k(y)\ge0$ for $y$ near $1$ give

-Combining this inequality with the ODE in \eqref{hODE_new100} and $g'(y) \ge0$ gives
+Combining this inequality with the ODE in \eqref{hODE_new100} and $k'(y) \ge0$ gives

 Rearranging \eqref{hODE_new101} and passing $y\uparrow 1$ produce the contradiction